sonect/sonect-sdk-ios/README.md

 ### Simple SDK Integration
 ```
-SNCToken *token = [SNCToken tokenWithValue:@“YOUR_TOKEN_HERE”];
+SNCCredentials *credentials = [[SNCCredentials alloc] initWithSdkToken:sdkTokenValue
+                                                                    userId:userIdValue
+                                                                 signature:signatureValue];

-SNCConfiguration *configuration = [SNCConfiguration configurationWithToken:token theme:nil];
+SNCConfiguration *configuration = [[SNCConfiguration alloc] initWithConfigurationType:@"DEV"
-SNCSonectViewController *viewController = [SNCSonect makeViewControllerWithConfiguration:configuration paymentDataSource:self];

-//present view controller
+                                                                        alpha2CountryCode:@"CH"
+                                                                                 currency:@"CHF"
+                                                                      allowedCountryCodes:@[@41]];

+[SNCSonect presentWithCredentials:credentials
+                    configuration:configuration
+         presentingViewController:self.viewController];
 ```

 ### Payment Processing:

-In order to show available payment methods with your bank’s logo, you should implement the method on your class that implements `SNCSonectPaymentDataSource`, and return an array of object that implement `SNCPaymentMethod` protocol.
+In order to show available payment methods with your bank’s logo, you should assign an object that implements `SNCSonectPaymentDataSource` to the `SNCSonect.paymentDataSource`.

+You must then implement the following method in your class implementing `SNCSonectPaymentDataSource`
 ```
 - (void)sonect:(SNCSonect *)sonect loadAvailablePaymentMethodsWithHandler:(SNCPaymentMethodsHandler)handler;
 ```

+and return an array of objects that implement `SNCPaymentMethod` protocol, which will represent the available payment methods from your bank, i.e. different accounts.

+In order to check if your bank can authorize a certain amount to be paid, the object implementing `SNCPaymentMethod` will have to implement

+`- (void)canPayAmount:(SNCTransactionAmount *)amount withHandler:(SNCPaymentMethodAvailabilityHandler)paymentAvailabilityHandler;
+`

+check for balance, and then return the permission to proceed with payment, or an error if one occured while checking for the balance.

 In order to process the payment, your object implementing `SNCPaymentMethod` will need to create an `SNCTransactionMetadata` object and pass it back to the SDK for processing.
 The SDK will call `-payAmount:withHandler:` for you, and you will pass back the necessary info via `SNCPaymentMethodHandler`.
 This can happen asynchronously.